DESIGNS OF THE ANCIENT

 The golden era of Irish illuminated manuscripts was roughly 650-1100 CE.
 The more important books, all produced in Irish or Anglo-Irish monasteries, contained the Gospels or other holy scripture from the Bible, all written in Latin.
 To praise the word of God and to help educate and inspire the monasteries' growing flock of Christian converts these books had to be made as beautiful as possible.
 However, producing an illustrated book during the medieval era of the seventh, eighth, ninth and tenth centuries was no easy feat.
 Viking raids and freezing temperatures turned the making of these Celtic Christian artworks into an arduous, sometimes dangerous activity.

-Religious texts were decorated to varying degrees and in varying styles, and display a wide variety of colour combinations.
-Some used black or purple as a background for their folios (pages), others used lighter colours or no colour.
+Religious art of this type was decorated to varying degrees and in varying styles, and displays a wide variety of colour combinations.
+Some manuscripts used black or purple as a background for their folios (pages), others used lighter colours or no colour.
 Decorations might be created using different combinations of red, yellow, green, blue, violet, purple, and turquoise blue.
 Some even used gold text.
 Although over time much of the colour and beauty of these artworks has faded, they must have appeared dazzling to the monks and people of the day.
 Even now, the fantastic Celtic intricacy of the decorative spirals, rhombuses, carpet pages and miniature pictures testifies to the outstanding creativity of this early religious art.

 Each Page Hand-Made